Gathering Your Squad

 someone to simply have fun with.

-Of those four kinds of friends within your posse, don't ever settle for the kind of people Brené warns us about above.
+Of those four kinds of friends within your squad, don't ever settle for the kind of people Brené warns us about above.

 Assignment: Send a postcard of appreciation to your friends.
 For instance, does your depend upon friend know you are grateful you can depend on them?